wphuocom/Sage/README.md

 --------------
 * Create a domain/url list in urls.txt
 * Modify runChrome.py specifying the amount of times you wish to run the script
+* Timestopper.crx is a browser extension for the project.
+It is designed to block window.alert and window.confirm dialog boxes.
+I found that some proxies would create confirm and alert dialogs boxes and they would halt the script.
+So I made this extension to prevent that.
+You can disable this extension simply by commenting out this line: `chrome_options.add_extension(os.getcwd() + '\Timestopper.crx')`

 Launching
 ---------